SEND and Inclusion

 How do we support children with social communication and interaction needs?

 Training and advice is provided for all staff on how to support pupils with social interaction and communication difficulties including children with Autistic Spectrum Difficulties.
 The school works closely with the Advisory Service for Social Interaction and Communication and their strategies and recommendations are implemented.
 Social stories are used to help individual pupils understand social rules, to develop social skills and improve interactions with their peers.
-In addition we use Transition plans, stress toys, clam boxes and risk assessments for individual pupils.
+In addition we use Transition plans, stress toys, calm boxes and risk assessments for individual pupils.
 Personalised language programmes for individual children in liaison with the Speech and Language Therapist are delivered.

 What recent training have staff had?